asyncapi/parser-js/README.md

 Parser dereferences all circular references by default.
 In addition, to simplify interactions with the parser, the following is added:
 - `x-parser-circular` property is added to the root of the AsyncAPI document to indicate that the document contains circular references.
 Tooling developer that doesn't want to support circular references can use the `hasCircular()` function to check the document and provide a proper message to the user.
 - `x-parser-circular` property is added to every schema of array type that is circular.
 To check if schema is circular or not, you should use `isCircular()` function on a Schema model like `document.components().schema('RecursiveSelf').properties()['selfChildren'].isCircular()`.
 - `x-parser-circular-props` property is added to every schema of object type with a list of properties that are circular.
-To check if schema has properties with circular references, you should use `hasCircularProps()` function.
+To check if a schema has properties with circular references, you should use `hasCircularProps()` function.
 To get a list of properties with circular references, you should use `circularProps()` function.

 ### Develop